-Chemotherapy kills cancer cells, along with some healthy cells, throughout the body.
-To treat AML, chemotherapy may be used alone or followed by stem cell transplantation.
-The choice of chemotherapy drug depends on several factors, including your age (whether you are younger or older than 60), risk factors and prognosis (predicted outcome after treatment).
-The use of high-dose chemotherapy typically requires a lengthy hospital stay so the patient’s blood counts can be closely managed.
-When AML has spread to the brain and spinal cord, chemotherapy may be injected into the fluid-filled space between the thin layers of tissue that cover the brain and the spinal cord.
-This is called intrathecal chemotherapy.
+Chemotherapy kills cancer cells and some healthy cells.
+It may be used for remission induction therapy or post-remission therapy, or followed by stem cell transplantation.
+Many factors contribute to the choice of chemo- therapy drug that will be most effective for you, including your age (whether you are younger or older than 60), risk factors and prognosis (predicted outcome after treatment).
+Sometimes chemotherapy requires a lengthy hospital stay so blood counts can be closely managed.
+When AML has spread to the brain and spinal cord, intrathecal chemotherapy that is injected into the fluid-filled space between the thin layers of tissue that cover the brain and the spinal cord may be used.

+Targeted therapy uses drugs or other substances to identify and attack specific cancer cells.
+Targets include gene mutations, chromosome alterations and proteins on the cell surface.
+Targeted therapy is intended to affect only cancer cells.
 It may be given alone or in combination with chemotherapy, depending on the presence of certain gene mutations (alterations) or specific proteins on the surface of the leukemia cells.
-Some AML genetic mutations treated with targeted therapy include FLT3 (pronounced “flit-three”), IDH1 and IDH2.
+Some targeted therapies are approved to treat the CD33 protein and the FLT3 (pronounced “flit-three”), IDH1 and IDH2 gene mutations.

 Growth factors are sometimes given to increase the number of white blood cells that are decreased by treatment, which can increase the risk of infection.
 Growth factors may be given before stem cells are collected or after chemotherapy once remission is reached.

-Relapsed and refractory AML
+Relapsed and Refractory AML

-Drug therapies for ALLThese therapies may be used alone or in combination.
+These therapies may be used alone or in combination.

 |doxorubicin hydrochloride (Adriamycin)|

-As of 10/13/21
+As of 7/21/2023